DefGuard/docs/activity-log/README.md

 This feature is available starting from version 1.4
 {% endhint %}

-The Activity Log provides a comprehensive view of user interactions within your defguard instance.
+The Activity Log provides a comprehensive view of user interactions within your Defguard instance.
 This allows you to monitor user behavior, troubleshoot issues, and maintain an audit trail of important activities.

 ## Viewing Activity log events

-Activity log is available as a dedicated page in defguard core Web UI that's used to manage your instance.
+Activity log is available as a dedicated page in Defguard core Web UI that's used to manage your instance.

 To access it click the `Activity log` button in the navbar.